-We have audited the consolidated financial statements of Zalando SE, Berlin, and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2024, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the financial year from 1 January to 31 December 2024, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of Zalando SE, which comprise the balance sheet as at 31 December 2024, and the statement of profit and loss for the financial year from 1 January to 31 December 2024, and notes to the financial statements, including the recognition and measurement policies presented therein.
 In addition, we have audited the combined management report of Zalando SE for the financial year from 1 January to 31 December 2024.

-In accordance with German legal requirements we have not audited the content of those components of the group management report specified in the "Other Information" section of our auditor's report.
+In accordance with German legal requirements, we have not audited the content of those components of the management report specified in the "Other Information" section of our auditor's report.